Inshallhack/Write-ups/NuitDuHack-Wargame-2018/icmp/README.md

 ## Analyzing the pcap

-People who know me know that I'm always reluctant to open **wireshark**, because it's hellish to navigate using a mousepad on a and a smaller than 24″ screen.
+People who know me know that I'm always reluctant to open **wireshark**, because it's hellish to navigate using a mousepad on a and a smaller-than-24″ screen.
 Therefore, I started the analysis using my favorite tool: **strings**.

 ```bash
 ~$ strings analysis.pcap